My Favourite Corgi

 However long it takes, this is an important step in your corgi’s development, and one that all corgi owners eventually have to take.

-A corgi eating a piece of melon
+An adult corgi with their tongue out eating a piece of melon.

-It is fine for adult corgi's to have the occasional treat, but don't make them the main part of the diet.
+It is fine for adult corgis to have the occasional treat, but don’t make them the main part of the diet.

 Can I free-feed my corgi?